 There are types of driftwood that are inappropriate for fish tanks.
 The possible reasons for this are that they might be too brittle, toxic and dangerous to your aquarium pets.
 That said, it is crucial for you to learn more about which types of driftwood to avoid buying for your aquarium.

 In general, it is not recommended to purchase driftwoods that are soft.
 These may include willow, witch hazel, cedar and pine.
-Basically, such types of driftwoods should not be utilized in aquariums since they degrade a lot faster once they were submersed in your fish tank.
+Basically, such types of driftwood should not be utilized in aquariums since they degrade a lot faster once they are submersed in your fish tank.

 Huge pieces of driftwood might require being secured.
-Such driftwoods may contain some elements of resilience even after they were cured.
+Such driftwood may contain some elements of resilience even after they are cured.
 It is imperative to secure them with the aid of moderately large rocks so as to hold them in your preferred position.

 Take in mind that the connotation of “the best” highly relies on your personal needs and preferences.
-Not to mention, there are different kinds of driftwood that are sold in the market nowadays, and the truth is, deciding for which one is best for you solely depends on your personal preference.
+Not to mention, different kinds of driftwood are sold in the market nowadays, and the truth is, deciding which one is best for you solely depends on your personal preference.

 Other Important Factors To Consider